Jodie Prenger: Television and radio

 In 2013, Prenger participated in Let's Dance for Comic Relief.
 Boyzone's Keith Duffy had originally planned to participate in the programme, but was unable to compete due to private matters.
 Prenger then took his place on the show.
-Her first appearance was in the third heat on 2 March 2013, where she danced to the song "Word Up" by Cameo.
-She was saved by the public, and as a result, made it through to the final on 9 March 2013 where she finished second place to Antony Cotton.
+Her first appearance was in the third heat on 2 March 2013, in which she danced to the song "Word Up!" by Cameo.
+She was saved by the public, and as a result, made it through to the final on 9 March 2013, in which she finished second place to Antony Cotton.

 She has been a regular contributor on The Alan Titchmarsh Show and This Morning.

-Prenger also frequently sits in for Paul O'Grady and Elaine Paige, when they are absent from their BBC Radio 2 shows.
+Prenger also frequently sits in for Elaine Paige when she is absent from her BBC Radio 2 show.
+She performed the same function for Paul O'Grady during his time on the station.

 On 4 December 2011, Prenger appeared on the CBeebies show Justin's House.

-Prenger hosted the weekly 'Mishaps Podcast' with Emmerdale actress Natalie Anderson and Neil Hurst over the course of two series from 2018 until 2019.
+Prenger hosted the weekly "Mishaps Podcast" with Emmerdale actress Natalie Anderson and Neil Hurst over the course of two series from 2018 until 2019.

-In 2022, Prenger joined the regular cast of ITV1 soap opera Coronation Street as cruise ship singer Glenda Shuttleworth, the sister of established character George Shuttleworth (Tony Maudsley). and on Christmas Eve participated alongside some her castmates in ITV charity special Britain Get Singing, where they performed This Is Me from The Greatest Showman in aid of mental health charity Britain Get Talking.
+In 2022, Prenger joined the regular cast of ITV1 soap opera Coronation Street as cruise ship singer Glenda Shuttleworth, the sister of established character George Shuttleworth (Tony Maudsley).
+On Christmas Eve, she participated alongside some her castmates in ITV charity special Britain Get Singing, in which they performed "This Is Me" from The Greatest Showman in aid of mental health charity Britain Get Talking.

 Other work

+On 25 May 2002, Prenger was a "contestant" on a live but unaired run-through pilot of Ant & Dec's Saturday Night Takeaway, a live game show with a studio audience, that premiered two weeks later on ITV.

 On 23 February 2009, Prenger released her autobiography, It's a Fine Life.

 On 1 January 2014, Prenger released her workout DVD Jodie Prenger's Fitness Blasts through QVC.

 Personal life

-Prenger was engaged to her boyfriend, Steve Greengrass, who proposed to her after the Saturday show in week three of I'd Do Anything on 12 April 2008; a whirlwind romance which was featured throughout the series as their first date some three months earlier had been Prenger's audition in Manchester.
-She split from Greengrass a few weeks after the show's finale.
+Prenger was engaged to her boyfriend, Steve Greengrass, who proposed to her after the Saturday show in week three of I'd Do Anything on 12 April 2008 – a whirlwind romance which was featured throughout the series as their first date some three months earlier had been Prenger's audition in Manchester.

-In April 2012, Prenger announced her engagement to boyfriend of two years, Simon Booth, soon after her father Marty died of kidney cancer.
+In April 2012, Prenger announced her engagement to boyfriend of two years, Simon Booth, soon after her father, Marty, died of kidney cancer.